aptos-foundation/AIPs/aips/aip-20.md

 #### Shared Scalar Fields

-Some groups share the same group order.
-They should share the same scalar field for easier programming.
+Some groups share the same group order, and an ergonomic design from this is to allow multiple groups to share the same scalar field (mainly for the purpose scalar multiplication), if they have the same order.

 E.g. the following should be supported.